 Existing law authorizes the court, in the order granting probation, to suspend the imposition or execution of sentence and direct the suspension to continue for a period not exceeding the maximum term for which the person could be imprisoned, except as specified.

 This bill would instead authorize a court to impose a term of probation not longer than 2 years, except as specified.”

 Benefits of AB 1950 Probationary Reform in California

-The REFORM Alliance estimated that California could save $2.1 billion each year by lowering the limits of misdemeanor probation from 3 years to 1 year, and lowering felony probation for certain crimes from 5 years to 2 years, and decrease the probation population by 33 percent.
+The REFORM Alliance estimated that California could save $2.1 billion each year by lowering the limits of misdemeanor probation from 3 years to 1 year, lowering felony probation for certain crimes from 5 years to 2 years, and decreasing the probation population by 33 percent.

 In terms of the individuals on probation, this bill is significant in that it will reduce the length of their probation and allow them to get on with their normal lives without living in fear of prison because of the minor violations or technical issues that result in so many of those on probation to be sent to prison.
-There are a number of felony offenses that will not be impacted by this reform, and if you are uncertain of whether or not your own situation is impacted, we encourage you to contact the Law Office of Vikas Bajaj, APC to discuss with a California criminal defense attorney today.
+Several felony offenses will not be impacted by this reform, and if you are uncertain of whether or not your situation is impacted, we encourage you to contact the Law Office of Vikas Bajaj, APC to discuss with a California criminal defense attorney today.

 What Does Probation Entail?

 Probation is alternative sentencing that many courts use to help defendants avoid prison sentences.
 The legal code typically sets out punishments for corresponding crimes that include fines as well as prison terms, but a judge may decide to put a defendant on probation instead of sentencing them to the recommended prison sentence.